apache/mina-sshd/docs/sftp.md

 extended data handler is registered it will be buffered (up to the specified max. size). **Note:** if a buffer size is configured but no extended data handler is registered when channel is spawning the command then an exception will occur.

+The same applies with any error I/O streams provided to the `SftpSubsystem` - if the handler implements the relevant `Aware` interface then it will be provided with the relevant stream.

 ### Symbolic links handling

 Whenever the server needs to execute a command that may behave differently if applied to a symbolic link instead of its target